-Technique Tip: Rubbing the steak in oil — rather than putting oil in the pan before searing — will help prevent oil from splattering all over your stovetop and in your oven.
+Technique Tip: Rubbing the steak in oil — rather than adding oil to the pan before searing — will help prevent oil from splattering all over your stovetop and in your oven.

 Remove the steak from the refrigerator up to 1 hour before cooking.
 Pat the steak dry and season the entire surface of the steak with kosher salt.
 Preheat the oven to 300 F.2.